MaintenanceEdit this page

 When documentation (or PHPDoc) is not in sync with the code, code behavior should always be considered as being the correct one.

-Besides bug fixes, other minor changes can be accepted in a patch version:
+Besides bug fixes, other minor changes might be accepted in a patch version on a case by case basis:

-- Newer versions of PHP: Fixes that add support for newer versions of PHP are acceptable if they don't break the unit test suite;
+- Newer versions of PHP: Fixes that add support for newer versions of PHP are acceptable if they don't break the unit test suite, but we never add support for newer PHP features;

-- Newer versions of popular OSes: Fixes that add support for newer versions of popular OSes (Linux, MacOS and Windows) are acceptable if they don't break the unit test suite;
+- Newer versions of popular OSes: Fixes that add support for newer versions of popular OSes (Linux, MacOS and Windows) are acceptable if they don't break the unit test suite, but we never add support for newer PHP features or newer versions of OSes;

-- Translations: Translation updates and additions are accepted;
+- Translations: Translation updates and additions are always merged in the oldest maintained branch;

 - External data: Updates for external data included in Symfony can be updated (like ICU for instance);